-The reason we've marked this as "out of stock" is because we only have limited availability, as we've yet to scale.
-If you're only looking for 1 or 2 we may be able to accommodate you, at 64 cents per gram, our web price.
+However, if you're only looking for 1 or 2 we may be able to accommodate you at 64 cents per gram (our web price for Green Thumb and Mikado cultivars).
 We prefer not to chop rhizomes, selling them whole for freshness.
 Just let us know roughly, the total weight required for your order, or the number of rhizomes if that matters more to you ...we'll charge you according to net packed weight.

 If you'd like this, don't order via my website, just email your order to <robertmatthews5@bigpond.com> We don't harvest anything less than 100g with most rhizomes harvesting at between 110 to 150g ...$22 is added for Express Post shipping.
 Include your full name, delivery address and a mobile number for tracking.
 Your invoice will have my bank details for payment.
 Most internet banking payments made via Pay Anyone use Osko automatically now, which is almost instant and most often no bank fees are taken.